 The following requirements must be met to be eligible to apply for and register a .pharmacy domain name, unless NABP, at its sole discretion, grants a waiver.

-The following types of businesses may apply for approval to register a .pharmacy domain name if they offer prescription drugs or prescription drug-related products, services, or information via the internet:
+The following types of organizations may apply for approval to register a .pharmacy domain name if they offer prescription drugs or prescription drug-related products, services, or information via the internet:

 - Human Pharmacy

 - Pharmaceutical Manufacturer

 - Drug Information or Pharmacy Referral Site

 - Pharmacy Association

 - Medical Professionals Sites